Glavo/log4j-patch/README.md

 you can do anything with it!

 This is a **non-intrusive** patch that allows you to block this vulnerability without modifying the program code/updating the dependent.
-So you can use it to patch third-party programs, such as Minecraft Client/Server.
+So you can use it to patch third-party programs, such as Minecraft.

 The principle of the library is simple:
 It provides an empty `JndiLookup` to override the implementation in log4j.